Hiring Other VBOs: Getting it Right

 Learn how to build, and retain, your all-star VBO team.

-As your freelance business grows, the day may come when you’ll need to hire other virtual business owners to take on larger clients and projects.
+As your freelance business grows, the day may come when you’ll need to hire other virtual business owners, or freelancers, to take on larger clients and projects.

 When you get it right, bringing on other VBOs can create a win, win, win scenario for you and your client.